wyuheng/Johns-Hopkins-Hospital-Block-Utilization-Dashboard/README.md

 # Johns Hopkins Hospital-Block Utilization Dashboard

-In the hospital context, a block is a designated timeframe during which a surgeon has the right to use an operating room.
-Currently, in the orthopedics department of the Johns Hopkins Hospital, surgeons' block utilization rates are under-reported, which can negatively influence the revenue generation of the department.
-To fix this problem, our consulting team offered a few recommendations, one of which was to design a dashboard for the surgeons to audit their real-time utilization situations.
+In a hospital setting, a 'block' refers to a designated timeframe during which a surgeon is granted the right to use an operating room.
+Currently, in the orthopedics department at Johns Hopkins Hospital, there is an issue with under-reported block utilization rates.
+This issue has the potential to negatively affect the department's revenue generation.

+As part of our consulting team's efforts to address this problem, we proposed several recommendations.
+One of these recommendations involved creating a real-time utilization dashboard for surgeons.
+I represented our team in developing a prototype of this dashboard for demonstration purposes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).